Picovoice/rhino/README.md

 **[Q] Does Picovoice software work in my target environment and noise conditions?**

 **[A]** It depends on variety of factors.
 You should test it out yourself with the free samples made available on Picovoice GitHub pages.
-If it does not work, we can fine-tune it for your target environment.
+If it does not work, we can fine-tune it for enterprise customers.

 **[Q] Does Picovoice software work in presence of noise and reverberation?**